akazukin5151/koneko/README.md

 * Rename utils.check_quit() to quit_on_q()
 * Move lscat related functions in utils to lscat
 * print_doc now restores previous cursor location
+* Rewrite of core lscat functions: **new unified API (lscat.api)** with the same interface for both pixcat and ueberzug
+    * For ueberzug, only one ueberzug process and canvas is instantiated in the program

 # Roadmap

 ## Features

+* Test new lscat api
 * Refine ueberzug (must complete before release)
     - [ ] BUG: if scrolling while prefetching in koneko gallery & user modes, utils.max_terminal_scrolls() uses the next dir (which doesn't exist yet) and crashes
         - Also happens with view user/image while prefetching